nimbus8/repss/README.md

   1)
   The other part of repss is the code.
 A look at the code should give one insight into the sort of decisions that were made along the way.
-Decisions that for the most part are ecountered (in one way or the other) when implementing a compiler in general.
+Decisions that for the most part are ecountered (in one way or the other) when implementing any sort of compiler, in general.
 So I think for this reason, it's very useful, and light reading when compared to compilers for larger languages like Python (which would be a good reference too I guess if one were dedicated enough).
-I don't like being held back by languages, so there are very feww limitations here to speak of (at least not in the specification).
+My limited experience with compiler courses offered at some institutions (...) were awful for the amount of time that I was enrolled.
+I knew it wasn't worth it's weight in much of anything after the prof skipped lexing, almost entirely, literally saying there are already tools out there that are sufficient.
+I disagreed very silently, and started working on this -- though there's a good argument that I might have benefited from staying with the class as it covered topics in Analysis, Optimization, and Generation, that also completely ignores reality, this is my proof of sorts.
+(I'd like to be graded now please.)
+I just don't like being held back by language(s), so (in true form :like a boss) there are very feww limitations here to speak of (at least not in the specification).
 The comments are meant to be helpful, and my code clear.
-Whether this is true (as I wouldn't know), let me assure you that I did (at one point) make a conscious effort to write for others, and not just for myself when I revisit itin the future.
+Whether this is true (as I wouldn't know), let me assure you that I did (at one point) make a conscious effort to write for others, and not just for myself when I revisit it in the future (as I stumble in drunk one evening, alone, to contemplate my life).
 So, in theory, other programmers, with an appropriately thourough background in the basic data structures (stacks, maps, trees, etc) should have no problem understanding it.
-ON a similar note, seeing as how there are usually many ways to do something, I almost always note why I made a decision to go any one way where a fork in the road exists and it may be unclear to the reader which one is the better path to be taken (counting ones chickens before their hatched).
+  On a similar note, seeing as how there are usually many ways to do something, I almost always note why I made a decision to go any one way where a fork in the road exists and it may be unclear to the reader which one (of a few or a plethora of options) is the better path to be taken
-  Don't expect me to do so when it's trivially obvious why one option should be chosen over another (and I didn't care to elaborate).
+  (counting ones chickens before their hatched).
+Don't expect me to do so when it's trivially obvious why one option should be chosen over another
+  (and I didn't care to elaborate).
 The code was designed on some levels with speed in mind, but only after "flexibility" and "expresiveness" have been establshed.
-  The overall concept (lexing+analysis+generation indep.) is fairly complex - without my help - so a well-designed backend architecture to tie it all together was necessary, if isn't (re:wasn't) the most important thing, period [note 1].
+The overall concept (lexing+analysis+generation indep.) is fairly complex - without my complicating it (help) - so a well-designed backend architecture to tie it all together was necessary - if isn't (re:wasn't) the most important thing, period [note 1].
   In my view, as long as the principle ideas are sound, I like to think that, if you have a well defined structure from the start(beginning), most - if not everything else - will just fall into place.

   (NOTE: I should add that it may /[(*:|have::)] just /[(: :|::(as easily)::)] /[(:: spiralled out of control in it's descent toward|:have all went to)] hell (very quickly) if it hadn't!)

   Some notes on the Technical Specifications